natiginfo/algo-and-data/src/content/tmc.md

 ![Dotnet run](https://github.com/centria/algo-and-data/raw/master/src/images/dotnet-run.png)

 * If your program works as it should, you can see the output in the console.
-The next example is from Part 6, exercise 003:
+The next example is from Part 6, exercise 003 of the example course:

 ![Dotnet run](https://github.com/centria/algo-and-data/raw/master/src/images/dotnet-print.png)